An Honest Review of the popular AERA Shoes: Are they Truly Worth the Price?

-Jackie Slingbacks
+Review of the Jackie Slingbacks

 Their signature lining material is made from bio polyols - made from field corn not viable for human consumption.
 This corn is produced for ethanol and other manufactured products, so its use doesn’t divert resources for animal feed or other farm use.
 Additionally, bio polyols have a smaller carbon footprint than their petroleum-based alternatives.

-Is AERA a Sustainable Brand?
+Is AERA a sustainable brand?

-AERA is also very mindful of suppliers they partner with, and thoroughly vets for manufacturers engaging in sustainable and ethical practices.Their primary partner is an industry leader in non-leather, vegan shoe material.
-This supplier is at the forefront of innovation, recently investing in materials with lower plastic content and a higher percentage of recycled versus virgin components.
+AERA is mindful of the suppliers they partner with, ensuring they engage in sustainable and ethical practices.
+They thoroughly vet manufacturers to uphold these standards.
+Their primary partner is an industry leader in non-leather, vegan shoe materials.
+This supplier excels in innovation, recently focusing on materials that contain lower plastic content.
+Additionally, they have increased the percentage of recycled components compared to virgin materials.
 They are also the first company to develop a 100% solvent-free material made with water-based resins.
 This is huge, because solvents (commonly used in adhesives and polishes to improve shoe quality and durability) are toxic chemicals that may be carcinogenic and neurotoxic, and may also affect the respiratory system.

 AERA is Carbon neutral certified.
 The brand has invested in several carbon and water offset programs, including reforesting 120,000 acres of marginal farmland in the Mississipi Alluvial Valley through the Green Trees Reforestation Project.
 Read more about AERA’s sustainability initiatives on their website - they have a lot of in-depth information which we love to see!